 What Are We Syncing?

-When you create a new vault in Obsidian, it creates a folder on your hard drive, just a regular folder.
-Inside this folder are three things
+Creating a new vault in Obsidian creates a folder on your hard drive, which is just a regular folder.
+So, if you can sync that folder to your devices, you have synced your Obsidian Vault.
+Inside this folder are three things.
+Here’s a screenshot of my vault.

-Any folders you create within Obsidian will also be created within your Vault folder.
+Any folders you create within Obsidian will appear within your Vault folder.
 So, by browsing your vault folder, you can see them all.

 Inside these folders are your notes.
-Obsidian uses markdown text files, an open file format, to store your notes.
-Notes don’t need to be in a folder, and you may have some notes in your vault without a folder.
+Obsidian stores your notes in markdown text files, an open plain text file format.
+Notes don’t need to be in a folder, so you may have some notes in your vault without a folder.

-Hidden Folders are folders you’re operating system hides from you by default.
+Hidden folders are folders your operating system hides from you by default.
 You don’t need to touch them.
 I’m using Linux, so you can see them with the dot in front of the name in the picture above, but usually, they will be invisible.
-Check out this course to learn more about running the Linux operating system: Introduction to Linux.
+If you’re interested in learning Linux, check out this course to learn more about running the Linux operating system: Introduction to Linux.
+It’s an affiliate link, and using it helps to support Face Dragons so we can bring you more content like this.

 Sync your entire Vault folder, and you’ll know everything inside it will be kept in sync.